Gianni Alemanno: Corruption allegations

 In late 2014, Alemanno was investigated in the 2014 Rome corruption scandal, involving an external cooperation in a mafia association.
-On 23 March 2015 he was indicted along with seven other people due to an alleged illicit funding received for the Lazio regional elections of the 2010 that would have been masked by a false poll in favor of Renata Polverini's list.
+On 23 March 2015, he was indicted along with seven other people due to an alleged illicit funding received for the Lazio regional elections of 2010 that would have been masked by a false poll in favour of Renata Polverini's list.
 Alemanno says: "I have never called for or received unlawful financing, this is a marginal event I could not verify the legal requirements because it was not about my election campaign."
 On 18 December 2015, he was indicted for corruption and illicit financing.
 According to the accusation, Alemanno received €125,000 from the cooperatives' boss Salvatore Buzzi.
 On 7 February 2017, the allegation of an external cooperation in a mafia association was filed, including the allegations of corruption and illicit funding.

-In February 2019 Alemanno was sentenced to six years in prison for corruption and illicit financing in the Mafia Capitale trial.
+In February 2019, Alemanno was sentenced to six years in prison for corruption and illicit financing in the Mafia Capitale trial.
 After the sentence, Alemanno resigned as secretary of the National Movement for Sovereignty.